Many people say writing can’t be taught. But it can certainly be learnt.

 (I actually think it can be taught as well, or I would not teach it.)

 When we’re young and full of beans we like to think we know it all.
 It’s hard to admit to yourself you don’t how to do something.
 But it’s the first and most important step in learning anything worth knowing.
-The idea that writing is a mystical skill which only comes to those with some unknown combination of genetics, education and / or the grace of a supreme creator is just another way of not admiting that you don’t know how to do it.
+The idea that writing is a mystical skill which only comes to those with some unknown combination of genetics, education and / or the grace of a supreme creator is just another way of not admitting that you don’t know how to do it.
 If it can’t be learnt, well then you might as well just go right on not learning it, avoid all that hard work and continue just waiting for inspiration to strike instead.

 Learning to write good fiction does take time.
 I would say roughly five years, for someone with strong literacy and who already reads widely and deeply to begin with.
 But it can also take WAAAAAAAY longer than that.
 Without the right inputs, the outputs will always be rubbish.
 That input can be teaching.
 A good writing teacher can help you take quantum leaps forward in a few hours that might take years to stumble in to.
 It can also be one or more good writing guides.
 The right guides can help you master what Stephen King calls ‘The Writer’s Toolkit’, everything from basic grammar, paragraphs and sentence structure to character, narration, scene, plot and themes.
-For a novice, a good writing guide should take you from enjoying a text as a reader, to understanding its structure and the tools and techniques used to build it as a writer.
+For a novice, a good writing guide should take you from enjoying texts as a reader, to understanding their structure and the tools and techniques used to build them as a writer.
 That’s an important shift, and one that will save years of trial and error in the learning process.

 While there is a law of diminishing returns with writing guides – the more of them you read the more you find the same information repeated – the good ones, as with those I have chosen below, always reveal the unique wisdom of their authors.